logo

 Teacher Certification Programs in San Jose

 The following colleges and universities in the San Jose area offer teacher preparation programs for first-time teachers as well as programs that can lead to additional endorsements for certified teachers.
-You can also read more about certification programs in the state on our California schools page.
+You can also read more about certification programs in the state on our California education schools page.

 • San Jose State University